EXCLUSIVE-Russian state hackers suspected in targeting Biden campaign firm – sources

 SKDK Vice Chair Hilary Rosen declined to comment.
 A Biden spokesman did not respond to a request for comment.

-Investigations by former special counsel Robert Mueller and the Senate intelligence committee both concluded that affiliates of the Russian government interfered in the 2016 presidential election, and Mueller has warned that Russia was meddling in the current campaign.
+Investigations by former special counsel Robert Mueller and the Senate intelligence committee both concluded that affiliates of the Russian government interfered in the 2016 presidential election to try to help Republican Donald Trump get elected.
+Mueller has warned that Russia was meddling in the current campaign.

 One of the sources said it was not clear whether Biden’s campaign was the target or whether the hackers were attempting to gain access to information about other SKDK clients.